Adsterra

 Upanishads

-Shiva is the lord of meditation, arts, yogis, and cosmic dance.
-His dance, Tandava, symbolizes the cycle of creation and destruction.
+Shiva’s cosmic dance, Tandava, symbolizes the rhythm of creation and dissolution.

 Iconography